grafana/plugin-tools/docusaurus/docs/migration-guide/v9.x-v10.x/index.md

 # Migrate plugins from Grafana version 9.x to 10.x

+Follow these instructions to migrate plugins from Grafana version 9.x to 10.x.

 ## Verify plugin behavior with React 18

 Grafana 10 includes our upgrade to React 18 and use of the new React client-side rendering API.
 These changes were delivered to the core `grafana` repo with [PR 64428](https://github.com/grafana/grafana/pull/64428).